-Benchmark Benchmark Administrator Status of the Benchmark Administrator Use of the Benchmark S&P 500 Index S&P Dow Jones Indices LLC Not yet listed on the ESMA register referred to in article 36 of the Benchmark Regulation, as it is an entity located in a country outside of the EU and does neither comply with the conditions laid down in article 30(1) of the Benchmark Regulation nor has it required recognition in accordance with article 32 of the Benchmark Regulation.
+Benchmark Benchmark Administrator Status of the Benchmark Administrator Use of the Benchmark S&P 500 Index S&P Dow Jones Indices LLC Listed on the ESMA register referred to in article 36 of the Benchmark Regulation.
 Asset allocation

 For further details on the above potential investors should refer to the Benchmark Regulation section of the Prospectus.